danielabmartins/devops-24-25-1241902/CA1/README.md

 git commit -m "Added validations and tests to Employee (related to issue #1)" git push
 ~~~
 I also needed to add a new tag to indicate that this part was completed.
+As I learned that tags can be annotated, I started adding´notes related to the commit I was
+linking the tag with.
 For this I ran the following commands:

 ~~~
-git tag v1.2.0
+git tag v1.2.0 -m "Employee validations and tests" git push origin v1.2.0
-git push
 ~~~
+I also learned that using ``git show <NameOfTag>`` allows me to see all the details related to the specific tag.

 To finalise, it was intended for me to send this README file as proper documentation for this part.
 So, I added a new commit and marked it with the tag *ca1-part1.1*.

 ~~~
 git add .
-git commit -m "Updated README file (related to issue #2)." git tag ca1-part1.1 git push git push origin ca1-part1.1
+git commit -m "Updated README file (related to issue #2)." git tag ca1-part1.1 -m "Updated the ReadMe file for part 1.1" git push git push origin ca1-part1.1
 ~~~